sveltejs/svelte/DEVELOPER_GUIDE.md

 ## Phase 2: Analysis

 Once we have a AST we need to perform analysis on it.
-During this phase we will collect information about which variables are used, where are they used, if they are stores etc etc. This information will be later used during the third phase to properly transform and optimizing your component (for example if you declare a stateful variable but never reassign to it or never use it in a reactive context we will not bother with creating a stateful variable at all).
+During this phase we will collect information about which variables are used, where are they used, if they are stores, etc. This information will be used later during the third phase to transform and optimize your component (for example if you declare a stateful variable but never reassign to it or never use it in a reactive context we will not bother with creating a stateful variable at all).

 The very first thing to do is to create the scopes for every variable.
 What this operation does is to create a map from a node to a specific set of references, declarations and declarators.
 This is useful because if you have a situation like this